James4Ever0/notes/Baidu Tieba Login (QR Code).md

 mitmproxy --mode socks5 --listen-port 8050 --save-stream-file logs Run mitmproxy without options to generate the mitm certificate.
 Install the certificate (usually ~/.mitmproxy/mitmproxy-ca-cert.cer) in the Android phone.
 It may be needed to change the extension to .crt to install it.

-frida is needed to disable certificate-pinning, or if this is somehow possible. https://hub.fastgit.org/httptoolkit/frida-android-unpinning https://httptoolkit.tech/blog/frida-certificate-pinning/
+frida is needed to disable certificate-pinning, or if this is somehow possible. (also via justtrustme, xposed) https://hub.fastgit.org/httptoolkit/frida-android-unpinning https://httptoolkit.tech/blog/frida-certificate-pinning/